CharlesKasasira/RENU_ITP_2023/README.md

   ![RSA-SSH](./images/RSA-SSH.png)

-  Sharing Files from local to remote using scp
+  ##### Sharing Files from local to remote using scp
+  `SCP` is a command-line tool in Linux used to securely transfer files between local and remote systems over a secure SSH (Secure Shell) connection.
+It allows users to copy files and directories securely between different hosts without the need for additional setup or software.

   ```shell
   $ scp filename charles@remote_ip:/home/charles/